" Menthol, the active component of peppermint oil, increases the number and the depth of hair follicles better than minoxidil."

 Aromatherapy has long been proven to be beneficial for our health and wellbeing including slowing down the ageing process.
 Thinning hair is often associated with ageing, however, this is not always right.
 Androgenetic alopecia, known as the most common hair loss, can affect men in their early twenties.

 One of the pioneering studies on the use of essential oils for hair loss and thinning hair (Archives Dermatology, 1998) showed that rosemary, thyme, cedarwood and lavender essential oils promote hair growth.
-Since then, there have been a growing number of studies that demonstrated the hair-growing properties of essential oils.
-Here are my 6 best essential oils to help stop hair loss and regrow hair:
+There have been a growing number of studies that demonstrated the hair-growing properties of essential oils.
+Here are the 6 best essential oils to help stop hair loss and regrow hair:

 " FANTASTIC!
 Dear Henry, today my hair loss patient who started using Henry Tianus Hair Loss Solution Products one week ago, came to my clinic and told me that Henry Tianus products are FANTASTIC.
 His hair look healthier and stronger already.
 Congratulation Henry, good job. " dr. Agustin Blanch, Spain learn more >>>